 Suffers from some connection problems.
 Limited to streaming through the Sonos app or through a virtual assistant.

 Despite its compact size, the smallest Sonos speaker delivers enormous sound without distortion.
+Control device via the Sonos app or Apple Airplay 2.

 Requires users to go through the Sonos app to stream music, which can be frustrating if you want to stream music directly from a phone or computer.